Last updated 25 May 2022

 One of the main objectives of the law of spousal maintenance and child support is to ensure that a former spouse or parent makes a fair contribution to the reasonable needs of the other spouse and children.

-Where a court, tribunal or the Department of Human Services – Child Support are required to assess a person’s or child’s entitlement to maintenance, they must disregard any entitlement the person and child might have to an income-tested pension, allowance or benefit when assessing their needs.
+Where a court, tribunal or Services Australia – Child Support are required to assess a person’s or child’s entitlement to maintenance, they must disregard any entitlement the person and child might have to an income-tested pension, allowance or benefit when assessing their needs.